NINFA-UFES/ESPset/README.md

 See notebook tutorial.ipynb for details.

 ## Requirements
-The code was only tested in Python 3.8.
+The code was only tested in Python 3.8 and Ubuntu 20.04, but should work without any modifications in Python 3.7+ and/or Windows.
+Pytorch 1.7+ with cuda is required for running the benchmark classifier Triplet network.
 To install requirements, run
 ```bash
 pip install -r requirements.txt
 ```

 ## How to run (.yaml configuration file)
 The framework can be run using the script [test.py](test.py).
 The script takes a yaml configuration file as an argument, informing how the experiment should be done.
 Examples of this configuration file are found in the [configs](configs) directory.